nvb-uy/Prominent/PACK_CHANGELOG.md

 - Reduced Omni and Ashes maximums heavily

 ## Other Changes
+- Fixed not being able to go back to the anvil tab once you went to the reforging tab
 - Removed player report button from pause screen while in multiplayer.

 ## Mods